klahrich/chiefhustler/content/posts/sunlight-financial.md

 _Competition to Acquire and Maintain Contractor Relationships_

 Competition to obtain contractor relationships is significant.
-Contractors generally do not enter exclusive relationships with residential solar loan providers and Sunlight’s agreements with its network of contractors generally do not provide for exclusive relationships.
+Contractors generally do not enter exclusive relationships with residential solar loan providers and <span style="background-color: #FEDDAA;"> Sunlight’s agreements with its network of contractors generally do not provide for exclusive relationships</span>.
 Contractors may offer loan products from Sunlight, as well as from Sunlight’s competitors, and generally select between loan providers based on pricing (original issue discount charged), consumer credit approval rates, variety of loan products to address shifting consumer demands and market conditions, ease of loan application and completion process (platform) and other services to facilitate the